panoskoutris/numerical-optimization-algorithms/README.md

 ### 🔧 Tasks:
 - Evaluate convergence for each method–point–strategy combination
-- Analyze convergence speed, stability, and path taken
+- Analyze convergence speed, stability, and optimization paths
 - Visualize and interpret convergence surfaces and trajectories

 ---

 ## 📘 Part 3: Constrained Optimization

-**Goal:** Minimize a quadratic function with projection to satisfy box constraints.
+**Goal:** Minimize a quadratic function under box constraints using a projected gradient approach.

 ### 📉 Function:
 \[